 Can I use frozen raspberries instead of fresh ones?

 Yes, absolutely.
-Frozen berries (unthawed) will work just fine!
+Frozen berries (not thawed) will work just fine!

 How do I store this lemon raspberry ricotta cake?

-It’s best to store this lemon raspberry ricotta cake in an airtight container or plated and wrapped in plastic wrap at room temperature for up to three days.
+It’s best to store this lemon raspberry ricotta cake in an airtight container or, plated, wrapped in plastic wrap, at room temperature for up to three days.
 To keep it fresher longer, you can store the cake in the refrigerator for up to a week.

 Enjoy More Delicious Cake Recipes!